 More physical activity is associated with better cognition for learners with ADHD.
 Allowing handheld fidget devices and incorporating regular movement breaks into a long day of learning can help your child focus and re-focus during learning tasks.
 Try scheduling unstructured play or physical activity between each “subject” or task – the Pomodoro method is a simple framework of 25 minutes of on-task time, 5 minutes of unstructured time which works well for many learners with ADHD.

 2. Keep track of time

 Students with ADHD can struggle to keep track of time.
-A simple planer or digital calendar with due dates, class times and reminders/alerts can help them keep track of big-picture scheduling.
-During each day, try time-blocking the schedule together in advance on a whiteboard or calendar so as not to spend too much time on one task.
-A simple kitchen timer can even be used to give younger learners confidence in exactly how long they need to stay on task and help to break up the day into manageable chunks of time.
+A simple planner or digital calendar with due dates, class times and reminders/alerts can help students keep track of big-picture scheduling.
+Each day, try time-blocking the schedule together in advance on a whiteboard or calendar so as not to spend too much time on one task.
+A simple kitchen timer can even be used to help to break up the day into manageable chunks of time and give younger learners confidence about exactly how long they need to stay on task.